James Elliott

 Read More

-Vanessa has a long history of teaching and tutoring a variety of students, as a guitar and ukulele teacher and as a substitute teacher in SD57.
-She graduated from the University of Northern BC in 2019 with a BA in English & History and a MA in English in 2021, before moving to Victoria to pursue a BEd in Secondary English teaching at UVic.
+Vanessa has a long history of teaching and tutoring a variety of students as a guitar and ukulele teacher and as a substitute teacher in SD57.
+She graduated from the University of Northern BC in 2019 with a BA in English & History and an MA in English in 2021 before moving to Victoria to pursue a BEd in Secondary English teaching at UVic.

 ×